yasglobal/schema-for-article/readme.txt

 A. Yes, Incase the fearuted image is not provided by the author so, the defualt provided image would be use to validate the google structure data.

 == Changelog ==

+= 0.4.1 - Oct 28, 2018 =
+  * Enhancement
+    * Use Meta Description of Yoast if available otherwise post_excerpt is used

 = 0.4 - Sept 10, 2018 =
   * Enhancement